SpazTBC/Discord-Backup-Bot/README.md

 # Functionalities:

-Create Channels: You can use the !create_channels command followed by the number of channels you want to create.
+**Create Channels**: You can use the !create_channels command followed by the number of channels you want to create.
 It will generate multiple text and voice channels with random names.

-Delete All Channels: The !delete_all_channels command will delete all channels in the server.
+**Delete All Channels**: The !delete_all_channels command will delete all channels in the server.

-Backup Channels: With the !backup command, the bot will create a backup of all channels in the server and save the information to a JSON file.
+**Backup Channels**: With the !backup command, the bot will create a backup of all channels in the server and save the information to a JSON file.
 Additionally, it will send this backup file along with the command log to an API.

-Return Backup: Using the !returnback command, the bot will restore the channels from the previously created backup.
+**Return Backup**: Using the !returnback command, the bot will restore the channels from the previously created backup.

-Backup Roles: The !backup_roles command creates a backup of all roles in the server and saves the information to a JSON file.
+**Backup Roles**: The !backup_roles command creates a backup of all roles in the server and saves the information to a JSON file.
 It also sends this backup file along with the command log to an API.

-Restore Roles: With the !restore_roles command, the bot will restore the roles from the previously created backup.
+**Restore Roles**: With the !restore_roles command, the bot will restore the roles from the previously created backup.

-Delete All Roles: The !delete_all_roles command deletes all roles in the server except the default @everyone role.
+**Delete All Roles**: The !delete_all_roles command deletes all roles in the server except the default @everyone role.

 # API Information: